zimolzak/active-learning/Readme.md

 SMEs resolve disagreements.
 Database IDs and labels of "yes"- and "no"-labeled record types are entered in new database table as an "adjudicated concept".
 The spreadsheet is kept as documentation.

+**para = drawbacks.**
 Several drawbacks exist.
 The process is time-consuming and hard to scale.
 The adjudicated concept goes out-of-date as new record types are added.
-Finally, it is hard for the end-user to understand, validate, or adapt adjudicated concept.
+Finally, it is hard for the end-user to understand, validate, or adapt the final adjudicated concept.

+**para = maybe AL can help.**
+Active learning presents a possible improved approach.
 In active learning, the system tries to choose the next example to present to the user and request a label for so as to minimize the number of labels the user will need to provide to train a high quality machine learning algorithm.
 Active learning has been used in a number of fields in medicine, such as selecting mapping points in an electrophysiology study [Feng], screening citations to include in systematic reviews [Kontonatsios], clinical text processing [Kholghi] [Figueroa] [Nguyen], and phenotyping based on text and billing codes [Chen].
 Other refs: [Cohn] [Atlas] [Settles].

-This is related to multiple other problems and prior work.
-*OMOP (or other data models) (needs expansion on this item).*
-The Logical Observation Identifiers Names and Codes (LOINC) standard has been developed to identify clinical laboratory test results; previous authors have described mapping their local data to this standard.
-[Khan]
-Mappings of local laboratory tests to LOINC may be erroneous, as well [Lin].
-Previous authors have faced similar lab result harmonization problems.
-For example, the Mini-Sentinel program had to take clinical laboratory results from twelve diverse data partners and deal with inconsistent units and LOINC availability, among other challenges addressed by hands-on quality checking.
-[Raebel]
-*non medicine stuff?
-Tamr etc?? & 1 other? (needs expansion)* [Held] *HSR-DATA list search (needs expansion)*

 Objective
 ========

-We sought to develop a tool that uses machine/active learning to "extend the reach" of expert lab test annotators, so that the expert doesn't have to enter some decision on each and every row.
+We sought to develop a tool that uses machine/active learning to "extend the reach" of expert lab test annotators, so that the expert doesn't have to enter a decision on each and every row.

 Materials and Methods
 ========